 - position fixing

 - construction, parts and equipment of a cruising boat

 - emergency and safety procedures including distress calls, use of flares, safety harnesses, lifejackets and liferafts

-There is an Six months initial access period.
+There is a six-month initial access period.
 In the unlikely event that you will need an extension, there is an option to extend as many times as you like until you pass your assessment.
-The cost of administrating each 6 month extension, beyond the initial 6 months, is £30.Multi course purchases
+The cost of administrating each 6-month extension, beyond the initial 6 months, is £30.Multi course purchases